In response to a rise in supply chain attacks, the UK’s National Cyber Security Centre has released new guidance on supply chain security.

 Step 4: Assess your security processes and vendor risk

-Panorays transforms this otherwise complex process into a simple and efficient one.
-It evaluates both your cyber risk and the suppliers in your supply chain by performing automated attack surface assessments that identify critical assets and their cyber risk — enabling you to prioritize how you address them.
+Consider a robust TRPM solution that can help you evaluate both your cyber risk and the suppliers in your supply chain by performing automated attack surface assessments.
+These advanced solutions allow your organization to first identify critical assets and their cyber risk — enabling you to prioritize how you address them.

 Step 5: Remediate vulnerabilities